AdguardTeam/AdguardKnowledgeBase/pages/03.windows/04.solving-problems/02.connection-not-trusted/docs.en.md

 ![](K-Meleon_3_EN.png)

-In the appeared window, type in the address bar: % ProgramData% \ Adguard \ NetworkTemp \ SSL and press Enter.
+In the appeared window, type in the address bar: % ProgramData% \ AdGuard \ NetworkTemp \ SSL and press Enter.

 ![](K-Meleon_4_EN.png)

-Choose “Adguard CA.rar” from the list and click “Open”.
+Choose “AdGuard CA.rar” from the list and click “Open”.

 ![](K-Meleon_5_EN.png)